Mazda3: Performance

 Official performance figures for the European Mazda3 1.4 S, the lowest-powered model, are 0-100 km/h in 14.3 seconds, with a maximum speed of 170 km/h.
 Wheels magazine reported an 8.7-second 0–100 km/h time for the Australian 2.0 model in its May 2004 issue.

 The 1.6 CiTD 80 kW diesel (as sold in Europe) with a five-speed manual does 0-100 km/h in 11.6 seconds and has a top speed of 182 km/h according to the official Mazda specifications.

 In test results for the 2012 Mazda3 Maxx Sport five-door 2.0-litre engine, it has been reported as having a 0-100 km/h acceleration time of 9.2 seconds and a top speed of 190 km/h.

 In its test results for the 2004 Mazda3 five-door with the 2.3-litre engine, Car and Driver magazine reported a 0–60 mph acceleration time of 7.4 seconds and a governor-limited top speed of 190 km/h.

 Car and Driver documented the acceleration of a 2007 Mazda3 four-door sedan.
 Equipped with a 2.3-litre engine and 5-speed manual transmission, the Mazda3 has a 0-60 mph time of 7.3 seconds and completes the quarter mile in 15.8 seconds at 88 mph.

 The fuel consumption of these models averages in the 10 L/100 km, with the 2-litre 2008 Mazda3 automatic-transmission model scoring a 10 L/100 km/7.6 L/100 km city/highway United States Environmental Protection Agency (EPA) rating.

 2006

 For the 2006 model year, Mazda added variable valve timing and variable-length intake runners to the 2.0-litre engine resulting in a power increase to 150 bhp.
 The automatic transmission used in the S trim Mazda3 with the 2.3-litre engine was changed from a four-speed to a five-speed design.
-The larger engine was now PZEV-certified (Partial Zero Emissions Vehicle) for vehicles sold in California and other states that have adopted California automotive emission standards.
+The larger engine became PZEV-certified (Partial Zero Emissions Vehicle) for vehicles sold in California and other states that have adopted California automotive emission standards.
 The smaller engine had already been PZEV-certified.
-The color palette was also simplified in 2006, with the deletion of Canary Yellow and Lava Orange Mica.
+The colour palette was also simplified in 2006, with the deletion of Canary Yellow and Lava Orange Mica.